cosfer65/themeshproject/README.md

 external/btm-framework/

-The project is currently based on version v0.3.3 of btm-framework
+The project is currently based on version v0.3.5 of btm-framework
+to checkout this version of the framework:
+cd external/btm-framework/
+git checkout v0.3.5

+## Building the project

+mkdir build
+cd build
+cmake ..
+cmake --build .